cvaldivia83/cookbook-page/README.md

 ### Cookbook
 A place to track your favorite recipes and remind you to do some kitchen innovation, keeping a mindful, healthy diet.

+This is a step up from my previous terminal app.
+If you wish, you can find it in [here](https://github.com/cvaldivia83/Cookbook).

 ### Deploy

 To use Cookbook App, download a zip file from Github (https://github.com/cvaldivia83/cookbook-page).